Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Experiments

-\paragraph{Effect of Length of Test Sample.} In Figure~\ref{fig:k-optmized-k7-k8} (b), we fix the number of reference samples and study the effect of sample length.
+\paragraph{Effect of Number of Reference Samples.} Figure~\ref{fig:k-optmized-k7-k8} (a) shows that AUROC improves sharply as the reference grows from very small number of reference samples to 100 reference samples; beyond 100 reference samples the gains are minor.
+The $k$-optimized curve picks the best $k \in \{4,\dots,12\}$ at each number of reference.
+The annotated $k$ values grow mildly with the number of reference samples, and using large $k$ for small number of reference hurts performance.
+This trend aligns with our theoretical intuition: a larger number of reference samples reduces reference-side estimation error and thus allows for a slightly larger $k$. \paragraph{Effect of Length of Test Sample.} In Figure~\ref{fig:k-optmized-k7-k8} (b), we fix the number of reference samples and study the effect of sample length.
 AUROC climbs rapidly as test length $n$ grows from 50 to about 150–200.
 Longer reference lift the curves and make the bands across $k \in \{4, \dots,12\}$ tighter, indicating greater stability.
 The $k$-optimized curves show that the optimal $k$ is driven more by reference length than by test length.
 In Figure~\ref{fig:k-optmized-k7-k8} (c), we evaluated detection performance of baselines across varying test length (tokens), focusing on WritingPrompts generated by Gemma-7B.
 All methods improve with longer texts.
 SurpMark is competitive at short lengths and becomes the top method for test length larger than 150.
 Comparison on more source models are presented in Figure~\ref{fig:appendix-test-length} in Appendix. \paragraph{Reference–Test Length Trade-Offs.} Figure~\ref{fig:contour-proxy} (a) and (b) show AUROC contours over reference length and test length $n$ at fixed bins $k$.
 Performance improves toward the upper-right, and the up-right tilt shows a reference-test length trade-off: larger reference length can compensate for smaller test length at similar accuracy.

 \paragraph{Effect of Proxy Model.} In Figure~\ref{fig:contour-proxy} (c), x-axis lists the proxy LM used to compute scores.
 Across both datasets, most baselines improve with stronger proxy models, especially on WritingPrompts with GPT-5-Chat as the source model.
 SurpMark is consistently top and stable across proxy models.
 It already performs strongly with the smallest proxy and improves only modestly with larger ones, whereas several baselines are highly sensitive to the proxy choice, some even degrade when the proxy changes.
 In short, SurpMark achieves strong and reliable performance without expensive proxy models, making it a better default in low-resource deployments.